Action & Adventure

-With its own shinkansen station, Gala Yuzawa Resort is the most easily accessible ski resorts in the Echigo-Yuzawa region and receives a lot of snow each year.
+With its own shinkansen station, Gala Yuzawa Resort is one of the most easily accessible ski resorts in the Echigo Yuzawa region and receives a lot of snow each year.
 With its convenient access from Tokyo, it can, however, get crowded.
 It is recommended to go on weekdays and non-holidays.

 Like Naeba, the courses at Gala are best for intermediate skiers and snowboarders.